OlGe404/ansible-collections/roles/apt/README.md

         # Dict of packages to overwrite the content of "apt_packages" with.
         # In this example, version "2.50.0" of the "gh" package will be installed instead of version "2.43.0".
-        # This is useful if you are layering vars with group_vars and host_vars and need to overwrite specific
+        # This is useful if you are layering configuration using group_vars and host_vars and want to overwrite specific
-        # package versions for specific hosts.
-If you don't want to do that, you don't have to use "apt_packages_overwrite".
+        # package versions on specific hosts.
         apt_packages_overwrite:
           gh: "2.50.0"